Ptrk12/Ptrk12/README.md

 I'm a seasoned **Backend Developer** specializing in robust, scalable web applications.
 My professional experience is deeply rooted in the **ASP.NET** ecosystem, delivering high-performance solutions from concept to deployment.
 I thrive on solving complex problems and building efficient systems that power the digital world.

+### 💡 Polyglot Approach

+While my core expertise is rooted in the ASP.NET environment, I maintain a **polyglot mindset**.
+I am a firm believer in using the right tool for the job.
+Depending on project needs—be it performance, quick scripting, or specific integrations—I readily utilize other programming languages to ensure the most effective and efficient solution.

 ### ☁️ Cloud & Data Expertise